MoeraOrg/moeraorg.github.io/development/node-api/headers.md

 it.
 The client should verify the name through a naming server as soon as possible.

+Since the name may contain non-ASCII characters and special symbols, it is URL-encoded.

 <h4 class="identifier">
     X-Accept-Moera: {version}
 </h4>